The Rise of the Roman Legion Organization and Tactics: A Study of Military Innovation and Strategy

 Legion Structure and Composition

-Each cohort comprised about 480 men.
+Each cohort comprised about 480 soldiers.

-They served for 25 years, receiving pay and land upon retirement.
+Legionaries were heavily armed infantry troops, typically Roman citizens, who served for 25 years and received pay and land upon retirement.

 Roles within the Legion

-Roles in the Roman legion were well-defined.
+Roles within the Roman legion were distinctly outlined.

 Auxiliary Forces and Non-Combatants

-Auxiliary forces were non-citizen troops that supported the legion.
+Auxiliary forces were non-citizen troops that supported the legion, providing vital flexibility and specialized skills.

-Auxiliaries could include cavalry, archers, and light infantry.
+These could include cavalry, archers, and light infantry.

 Roman Legionary Tactics